-Only 47% of the studies reported more than a single evaluation statistic, and only 18% reported more than statistics.
-The most commonly reported evaluation metrics were calculated on the test data: 60% reported testing AUC, 26% reported omission rates (MTP and 10th percentile), 11% reported TSS, and 7% reported the difference between testing and training data.
-A minority reported evaluation metrics calculated on the training data only: 11% reported training AUC and 4% reported the continuous Boyce index.
-It is important to note that only AUC and omission rate evaluation statistics were returned with ENMeval 0.3.0 and previous versions, so any other metrics reported were calculated outside the software.
+Among the 141 studies that used ENMeval as part of the analysis, 80% (113/141) reported at least one evaluation statistic and only 18% reported more than one evaluation statistic.
+The most commonly reported evaluation metrics were calculated on the test data: 60% of studies reported testing AUC, 26% reported omission rates (MTP and 10th percentile), 11% reported TSS, and 7% reported the difference between AUC of testing and training data.
+Few studies reported evaluation metrics calculated on the training data only: 11% reported training AUC and 4% reported the continuous Boyce index.
+It is important to note that only AUC and omission rate evaluation statistics were returned with ENMeval version 0.3.0 and previous versions, so any other metrics reported were calculated outside the software.